middyjs/middy/docs/middlewares.md

 ## [cache](/src/middlewares/cache.js)

-Offers a simple but flexible caching layer that allows to cache the response associated to a given event and return it directly (without running the handler) if such event is received again in a successive execution.
+Offers a simple but flexible caching layer that allows to cache the response associated to a given event and return it directly (without running the handler) if the same event is received again in a successive execution.

 By default, the middleware stores the cache in memory, so the persistence is guaranteed only for